 The boys had never done snorkelling before, but picked it up quickly.
 It was fairly rough while we were out on the open water but at no time did we feel unsafe.
 You just had to be careful when you pulled your head out of the water that you didn’t get a wave to the face!

 What you’ve got to remember is that at Agincourt Reef you are actually swimming from a platform in the middle of the ocean.
 That can be pretty scary for some little kids and the water isn’t always lovely and calm.

 If my boys were a few years younger, I would have looked to go to Low Isles where they can snorkel off the beach.
 I don’t think it would be quite as breathtaking as Agincourt Reef but it would still be pretty spectacular and less nerve-racking.

 What does it cost?

-For a family of two adults and two children, the cost was $642, which included all your equipment and meals.
+In 2017 for a family of two adults and two children, the cost was $642, which included all your equipment and meals.
 To put it into perspective, it’s cheaper than one day at Disneyland.

 What you get for your money

 Apart from the most unforgettable experience of a lifetime, you will also get: